Composition

 Mr. Hakim holds a Bachelor of Commerce from McGill, an MBA from Concordia, and is currently pursuing a Bachelor of Arts in French Literature on a part time basis.
 He is a proud father of two young children.

-Mr. Hakim currently serves on CAMSR, the Nominating, Governance and Ethics Committee and as an observer on the Finance Committee of McGill’s Board of Governors.
+Mr. Hakim currently serves on the Committee on Sustainability and Social Responsibility and the Nominating, Governance and Ethics Committee of McGill’s Board of Governors.

 PIGGOTT, Adrienne